st4nza/LoL-Champ-Select-to-op.gg/README.md

 this also requires google chrome

 now you should be able to run the script
-Once gui is open you should be able to copy paste the text of who joined chat ex:
+Once gui is open you should be able to copy the text of who joined chat
+and paste it in the text box ex:

 StanzaOnDubz joined the lobby
 Shinji lkari joined the lobby